-Student Learning Outcomes - upon completion, students will be able to:
+Program Learning Outcomes - upon completion, students will be able to:

-- identify the components of the criminal justice system and describe how each is fundamental to criminology procedures. - · identify the elements of a crime based on a factual situation. - construct a professional report of a crime utilizing report criteria.
+- Identify the components of the criminal justice system and describe how each is fundamental to criminology procedures. - Identify the elements of a crime based on a factual situation. - Construct a professional report of a crime utilizing report criteria. - 1.
+Meet the A.A./A.S. degree requirements. - 2.
+Complete the following.

-ADMJ 1 Introduction to Administration of Justice also listed as POLI 10 4
+Introduction to Administration of Justice 4

+also listed as POLI 10

-ADMJ 3 Concepts of Criminal Law (CP 2) 4
+Concepts of Criminal Law (CP 2) 4

 also listed as PARA 3 and POLI 13

-ADMJ 56 Practical Writing for Administration of Justice 4
+Practical Writing for Administration of Justice 4

-ADMJ 75 Principles and Procedures of the
+Principles and Procedures of the

 Justice System 4

 also listed as PARA 75 and POLI 75

+also listed as POLI 10 Concepts of Criminal Law (CP 2) also listed as PARA 3 and POLI 13 Practical Writing for Administration of Justice Principles and Procedures of the Justice System

+Complete a minimum of 22 units: 22

 ADMJ 6 Crime, Correction and Society (4)

 ADMJ 11 Federal Courts and Constitutional Law (4)

 also listed as PARA 11 and POLI 11

 ADMJ 29 Cultural Pluralism and American

 Law and Justice (4)

 also listed as ICS 29

 ADMJ 53 Criminal Law II (4)

 ADMJ 54 Youth and the Law (4)

 also listed as PARA 54 and SOC 54

 ADMJ 55 Alcohol, Narcotics and Drug Abuse (4)

 ADMJ 61 Criminal Investigation (4)

 ADMJ 64 series ADMJ 64X, 64Y, 64Z

 Administration of Justice Internship (2-4)

 ADMJ 69 Administration of Justice Field Trips (1)

 ADMJ 73 Crime and Criminology (4)

 also listed as SOC 73

 ADMJ 74A Interviewing, Interrogation and

 Crisis Intervention (4)

 also listed as PARA 74A and PSYC 74A

 ADMJ 84 Forensic Science (4)

 ADMJ 90A Legal Aspects of Evidence (CP 4) (4)

 also listed as PARA 90A

 PARA 95 Overview of American Law (4)

 also listed as ADMJ 95 and POLI 95

 Major Private Security 38

-GE General Education (32-43 units)
+GE General Education (32-43 units) 00

 Electives Elective courses required when major

-units plus GE units total is less than 90
+LIGGUVGS units plus GE units total is less than 90

-Total Units Required .90
+Total Units Required 90

+iotai oiito nequileu .
+30